Indian Institute of Space Science and Technology

 Indian Institute of Space Science and Technology (IIST) is a government-aided institute and deemed university for the study and research of space science in Thiruvananthapuram, Kerala, India.
 IIST was set up in 2007 by ISRO under the Department of Space, Government of India.
-Indian Institute of Space Science and Technology Thiruvananthapuram is Asia's first space university.
+This institute is Asia's first space university.

 It was inaugurated on 14 September 2007 by G. Madhavan Nair, the then Chairman of ISRO.
 A. P. J. Abdul Kalam, former President of India, was the first Chancellor of IIST.
 IIST offers regular engineering undergraduate, postgraduate and doctorate programmes with focus on space science, technology and applications.

 History

 Envisioned to fulfill the requirements of scientists and engineers in the Indian Space Program, by offering undergraduate and postgraduate education and research programmes in space science and technology, the institute started functioning from the Vikram Sarabhai Space Centre (VSSC) campus, Thiruvananthapuram, on 14 September 2007 with an initial investment of ₹270 crore and annual recurring cost of ₹40 crore by the Department of Space.
 It is the only institute of its kind in India, which offers a BTech degree in space technology, and subjects exclusive to the arena of space science and technology.
 B. N. Suresh, former director of the VSSC, is the founding director of the institute.

 On 14 July 2008, the Union Human Resource Development Ministry, on the advice of the University Grants Commission (UGC), conferred deemed university status, under a new category, to the institute for a period of five years.
 Upon request by Thiruvananthapuram MP Shashi Tharoor, the Union Government expressed its willingness to grant IIST the title of "Institution of National Importance" on 1st September 2025.